mohan-chinnappan-n/mohan-chinnappan-n.github.io/sfdc/GroupAssignmentBatchable.md

  If set to a higher value, Salesforce chunks the records returned by the QueryLocator into smaller batches of up to 200 records.

- In case of GroupAssignmentBatchable the batch record size will 200 to 2k records since start(...) returns a QueryLocator.
+ In case of GroupAssignmentBatchable the batch record size will 200 to 2k records since: its start(...) method returns a QueryLocator.

 Iterable: